 - Digital gardening.
 A long-term endeavour to cultivate your curiosity (planting seeds), expand your knowledge (growing trees), and produce new thoughts (harvesting fruits), digital gardening consists in crafting and connecting evergreen notes in a non-hierarchical repository, similar to a personal wiki.

 - Zettelkasten method.
 A simple process used by German sociologist Dr Niklas Luhmann to publish more than 70 books and nearly 400 scholarly articles in his lifetime, the Zettelkasten method uses index cards and unique identifiers to interlink notes together.
 The book How to Take Smart Notes does a fantastic job at explaining the method.

 What about tools?
 As with methods, there is no one-size-fits-all app for note-making.
-However, note-taking apps for gardeners tend to offer some useful features, such as bi-directional linking and a visual knowledge graph.
+However, note-taking apps for gardeners such as Roam and Obsidian tend to offer some useful features, such as bi-directional linking and a visual knowledge graph.
 The tool you decide to use doesn’t matter as much as applying the principles of note-making: rephrase the original idea, connect ideas together, and build upon the ideas.
 Your system will be already much more efficient compared to traditional note-taking.